-You are still basking in the excitement of being a new mummy, holding your precious baby in your arms and you notice the top of baby’s head, just at the crown, is beating.
+You are still basking in the excitement of being a new mummy, holding your precious baby in your arms and you notice the top of baby’s head, just at the crown, is throbbing.
 Yes, it seems like baby’s heart is also beating through his or her head and you can see it.
-Here are 5 things to know about baby’s throbbing soft spot on the head.
+It is not a cause for alarm, here are 5 things to know about baby’s throbbing soft spot on the head.

 Baby’s Throbbing Soft Spot On The Head

 Any new mother who has seen this happen to their child will agree it is one of the scariest things.
 I experienced this when my daughter was born.
 It is normal to be anxious, but do not be afraid.
 What you see as baby’s head beating, is called ‘The Soft Spot’ which is also called the ‘Fontanel’.

 According to Columbia University Medical Center – Columbia Neurosurgeons “The fontanel, is one of several gaps between the bones of the skull that, in addition to allowing the skull to expand, are constantly producing new bone to keep up with this growth”.
 This gap or gaps makes provision for baby’s brain which is growing.